ghacks Technology News

 The toolbar links to printing options to create a print out of the selected page.

-The extension works very well.
+The extension works well.
 I tried it on sites like Ghacks, Lifehacker, ZDnet or the Wall Street Journal.
-It did not work well on some sites though, including PC Magazine with its dreaded slideshows.
+While it will work on most sites, it does work on some sites though, including PC Magazine with its dreaded slideshows.

 According to the introductory blog post over at the Evernote Blog, Evernote Clearly will available for other web browsers soon.